Albert von Thurn und Taxis: Media attention

-In 2008 Albert was included as 11th on the list of the Forbes Magazine's List of The 20 Hottest Young Royals as compiled by Forbes magazine.
+In 2008, Albert was included as 11th on the list of the Forbes Magazine's List of The 20 Hottest Young Royals as compiled by Forbes magazine.

 Motorsport

-He is an enthusiastic racing driver, vice-champion (2007/2008) and champion (2010) of the German GT Championship ADAC GT Masters with the German Team Reiter Engineering.
+Von Thurn und Taxis is a racing driver, vice-champion (2007/2008) and champion (2010) of the German GT Championship ADAC GT Masters with the German Team Reiter Engineering.

 He embarked on a career in rallying in 2009, competing in the European Rally Championship since 2016.
+In March 2026, von Thurn und Taxis and his co-driver received minor injuries during the Rebenland Rally in Austria when their car came off the road and fell 50 meters down a slope.